nicolascruzdandrea/nicolascruzdandrea/README.md

 # 👋 Hi there!
 I'm Nicolás Cruz D'Andrea

-📍 Based in Barcelona, Spain, I'm a data-driven professional passionate about analytics, business intelligence, and process automation.
+I'm a data-driven professional passionate about analytics, business intelligence, and process automation.
 With a background in economics and experience in corporate environments, I bring a strategic mindset to data exploration and decision-making.

 ---